coderwithpurpose/thamrah/README.md

-Machine learning files of famouse implementations.
+Machine learning files of famouse techniques.

 Only BOXCOX implenemtation have been done in R since its extremly simpler in R.